Find Affordable College Courses

 122 Yearly Graduations

 The 6th most popular school in the country for educational/instructional technology majors who are seeking their master's degree is Wilkes University.
 Each year, around 4,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $37,994 per year, while in-state graduate students, on average, pay $24,000 per year.
-During the 2020-2021 academic year, 122 people received their master's degree in educational/instructional technology from Wilkes.
-About 78% of this group were women, and 4% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $40,308 per year, while in-state graduate students, on average, pay $24,000 per year.
+During the most recent year for which we have data, 122 people received their master's degree in educational/instructional technology from Wilkes.
+Around 1% of these students were from an underrepresented racial-ethnic group, and 70% were women.

 #7